Financial-Times/biz-ops-client/README.md

 Will be thrown when initialising the `BizOpsClient` class with incomplete configuration or when calling methods with incorrect arguments.

+### `ValidationError`

+TODO

 ### `NotImplementedError`

 TODO

 ### `GraphQLError`

-Thrown when responses for the GraphQL API includes any [errors](https://github.com/graphql/graphql-spec/blob/master/spec/Section%207%20--%20Response.md#errors).
-These errors include a `details` property which can be inspected to find out more.
+Thrown when responses from the GraphQL API include any [errors](https://github.com/graphql/graphql-spec/blob/master/spec/Section%207%20--%20Response.md#errors).
+This includes a `details` property which can be inspected to find out more.